mihkostas/badapple/README.md

 # badapple
-compile th c file with:
+badapple op in terminal compile the c file with:

 	gcc badapple.c -o badapple